-She graduated from Syracuse University in 1978 with a bachelor of science degree in television & radio from the Newhouse School of Public Communications and a bachelor of arts degree in American history.
+She graduated from Syracuse University in 1978 with a bachelor of science degree in television and radio from the Newhouse School of Public Communications and a bachelor of arts degree in American history.

-Fallick lives in Lake Success, New York, with her husband David, a 1979 Syracuse alumnus, and has three children, Perry (Syracuse ’07), Ashley and Scott.
+Fallick lives in Lake Success, NY, with her husband, David, a 1979 Syracuse alumnus, and has three children, Perry (Syracuse ’07), Ashley and Scott.nd Scott.

 Shawn Garrity has never been far from sports.
 A graduate of Syracuse University with a degree in Communications, Garrity was a scholarship athlete who excelled as an offensive lineman and received the Maxwell Award for Outstanding Student Athlete Citizen in 1986.
 After departing Syracuse, he took to a different field – the marketing, branding and promotions business – where his leadership has had enduring success for more than three decades.

 In 2013, he founded Circle TPR, a leading guest experience production agency in Las Vegas, Nevada, where he currently serves as the chief executive officer.
 His career has included the founding of a Las Vegas-based company called Performance Plus.
 After Performance Plus was sold to Heritage Communications, Garrity served as a division president for their western offices for eight years.
 Garrity left Heritage to become a partner at Lincoln Studios, which saw success leading the formation of the third largest marketing and communications agency MC2.

 Over his career, Shawn has worked with many top global brands, including MGM, Warner Brothers, the NBA, MLB, ESPN, the Orange Bowl Committee, Adobe and NBC.